Mission

 About the CIFAL Global Network

-CIFAL stands for “Centre International de Formation des Autorités et Leaders” (in French), and “Centro Internacional de Formación para Autoridades y Líderes” (in Spanish).
+CIFAL stands for “Centre International de Formation des Autorités et Leaders” (in French) and “Centro Internacional de Formación para Autoridades y Líderes” (in Spanish).

 Thematic Areas